JJFABxIT/NotAnITGuy/README.md

 ---

-**Welcome to the official repository of NotanITguy**, your hub for all things related to virtualisation, containerisation, self-hosting, and cybersecurity!
+**Welcome to the official repository of NotanITGuy**, your hub for all things related to virtualisation, containerisation, self-hosting, and cybersecurity!
 Whether you’re a beginner or a seasoned IT enthusiast, this repository contains resources, configuration files, and detailed guides that complement the videos i will uploading on my YouTube channel.

 #### Background